Saparmurat Turkmenbashy Olympic Stadium: Interesting facts

-The Ashgabat Olympic Stadium is even honored by being featured on the 100 Turkmen manat banknote.
+The Ashgabat Olympic Stadium is honored by being featured on the 100 Turkmen manat banknote.
+In 2017, a set of two commemorative 100 manat coins was issued to honor the 5th Asian Indoor and Martial Arts Games.
+A golden and a silver coin both depicted the Ashgabat Olympic Stadium.

-In 2017, a set of two commemorative 100 manat coins was issued to honor the V Asian Indoor and Martial Arts Games, featuring a gold and a silver coin, both depicting the Ashgabat Olympic Stadium.
+During the non-playing season, the stadium's grass field is covered with a special polyethylene covering, which allows it to be maintained in proper condition.